KGeri201/THAPMU/README.md

       - Upload the code.
       - Remove the jumper and plug the board out then in again to reset it.
     - Using your own seperate serial adapter:
-      - follow the instructions to your board.
+      - follow the instructions of your board.
 4. To display your data you will need to have a [MQTT broker](https://mosquitto.org/) and [grafana](https://grafana.com/) equipped with a [MQTT datasource plugin](https://github.com/grafana/mqtt-datasource).
 For that you can download [this _amazing_ docker](https://gist.github.com/HimbeersaftLP/82b2a1be7708ddcf71746cd86f2c5de0).
 5. Make a new dashboard with MQTT as a datasource and subscribe to your topics.